vmayoral/oldblog/_posts/2016-08-19-openai-gym-for-robotics.md

 Let's go ahead and code of a simple example with this OpenAI Gym extension for robotics (that we call the *robot gym*).
 We'll take the Turtlebot and use Reinforcement Learning (Q-Learning particularly) to teach the robot how to avoid obstacles using only a simulated LIDAR:

 <p style="border: 2px solid #000000; padding: 10px; background-color: #E5E5E5; color: black; font-weight: light;">
-Getting everything ready for the *robot gym* to work will need you to set it up appropriately.
-Refer to <a href="https://github.com/erlerobot/gym/blob/master/gym/envs/gazebo/INSTALL.md">these instructions</a> and do it yourself.
+Getting everything ready for the <i>robot gym</i> to work will need you to set it up appropriately.
+Refer to <a href="https://github.com/erlerobot/gym/blob/master/gym/envs/gazebo/INSTALL.md">these instructions</a> and do it yourself.<br>
 <br>
 If you're looking for full and complete code example, refer to <a href="https://github.com/erlerobot/gym/blob/master/gym/envs/gazebo/tests/circuit2_turtlebot_lidar_qlearn.py">circuit2_turtlebot_lidar_qlearn.py</a>.
 </p>

 First, we define a `QLearn` class that will be used later in our gym script:

 ```python
 import random